Work and Family Passes in Singapore

-- The minimum salary requirement is S$3,900 in order to qualify for EP; however, this applies to new graduates from reputable universities.
+- The minimum salary requirement is S$4,500 in order to qualify for EP; however, this applies to new graduates from reputable universities.
 More experienced candidates must earn an even higher salary to qualify.
 Note that the qualifying salary was raised from S$3,900 to S$4,500 for new applicants from September 1, 2020; for renewals, these new salary criteria will come into effect from May 1, 2021.

 - The candidate’s employer or an employment agent must apply for the EP.